This is a concept album about a geographic location, the place where I grew up.

 Filippo Barizza – vocals and guitar

-Stefano Pavanati – guitar, bass, melodica, drums, backing vocals
+Stefano Pavanati – guitars, bass, melodica, drums, backing vocals

 Maria Robaey – violin